-Once you have a positive OPK, it’s time to have intercourse!
+Once you have a positive result on the OPK, it’s time to have intercourse!
 This is what we mean when we say timed intercourse.

 However, you still need to have a general idea of what days you should check the test, or else you will be going through a ton of kits.

 If you have a 28-day cycle, begin checking the test strips nightly on Day 10.